 RESEARCH GRANT INFORMATION

-New Foundation Grant Program for Undergraduate Research – September 1 deadline
+New Foundation Grant Program for Undergraduate Research - Information Coming Soon!

 Proposals should be brief, but succinct and follow a typical proposal format that includes an introduction with research objectives, methods, and expected outcomes.
-Successful applicants will be notified by October 1.
 Proposal submissions or questions regarding research grants should be directed to the Foundation Research Committee Chair, Bob Geneve at IPPSERgrants@gmail.com .

 IPPS Eastern Region has a long history of providing research support for projects important to the greenhouse and nursery industry.
 The Region supports research through its gifts to the Horticultural Research Institute (HRI).
 This nonprofit organization is devoted to the support and conduct of research necessary for the advancement of the nursery/landscape industry.